DeCleanup-Network/contracts-evm/docs/example/dipnft-mapping.md

-# DipNft Contract Mapping Example
+# ImpactProductNFT Contract Mapping Example

-This file provides an example AssemblyScript mapping for the DipNft contract events.
+This file provides an example AssemblyScript mapping for the ImpactProductNFT contract events.
 It shows how to properly handle and index NFT-related events in a subgraph.

 ## Mapping Code